 Wedding slideshows are a great way to show off your love story to your guests.
-They really help put your romance in perspective and will definitely have a few of your guests tearing up (probably your moms).
+They really help put your romance in perspective and will definitely have a few of your friends and family tearing up (probably your mom's).
 Some couples choose to play them at pre-wedding events, like the rehearsal dinner, while others carve out a moment for it during their reception.
-Note: before you spend hours labouring over your slideshow, you’ll want to make sure your venue or DJ is equipped with all the bells and whistles to display it (i.e.: the right screens, wires and computers).
+Note: before you spend hours labouring over your wedding slideshow, you’ll want to make sure your venue or DJ is equipped with all the bells and whistles to display it (i.e.: the right screens, wires and computers).

 Here’s how to make your wedding slideshow.

 Only choose the best of the best photos for your wedding slideshow.
 That means skipping your saved snapchats, your pixelated Instagrams and those less-than-perfect photos your mom took when she was learning to use her new camera.